DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

 ![add_pkg_2](images/add_pkg_2.png)

-## 4 Privacy settings for camera and mic access
+## Step 4.
+Privacy settings for camera and mic access

 In  the `Info.plist` file, make sure to add the Privacy Settings for both the camera and the microphone in order for the device to access them.
 Also check that minimum iOS version is `9.3`.
 And verify in project properties that build target is `Armv7 + AMD64`, lib is NOT supported `Armv7s as a target`